PARTICIPATE here >>

 It’s time to re-design society by tackling the Wicked 7.
 What might that look like?

 We call them the “Wicked 7” because they are key components of the “ecosystem of wicked problems” – intertwined and not easily solved – and yet, these are the very problems we must solve if we are to have a future.

-Climate Collapse: the interlinked global crisis of weather-related events from heat waves, forest fires, flooding, hurricanes, ecosystem degradation, and species extinction.
+The Death of Nature: the interlinked global crisis of environmental impacts and weather-related events — heat waves, forest fires, flooding, hurricanes, ecosystem degradation and collapse, pollution, and species extinction.

-Inequality: economic inequality is a way to measure social and gender inequality.
+Inequality: the various forms of inequality — economic, social, and workplace inequality is a way to measure social and gender inequality.
 The growing gap between the 1% and the rest of the population creates an unequal and unjust society.

-War: includes militarism, the culture of war, armies, arms, industries, policies, plans, propaganda, prejudices, and rationalizations that lead to lethal group conflict.
+Hate & Conflict: the growing intolerance and hate fueled by racism, sexism, and extremism.
+Includes identity-based or ideological groups which create social unrest and commit acts of terror.
+Conflict includes militarism, the culture of war, armies, arms-profits, policies, plans, propaganda, prejudices, and rationalizations that lead to lethal group conflict.

-Corruption: the dishonest conduct by those in power or those seeking to influence them using fraud and bribery.
+Power & Corruption: the abuse of power—individual and systemic.
+Dishonest conduct by those in power or those seeking to influence them.
+Includes fraud and bribery.
 Corruption creates a system that governs not for the many, but for the few.

 Population & Migration: the domestic and global population growth leads to increased conflicts over water, energy, food, open space, transportation, and schooling.
 Carrying capacity, the number of people, other living organisms, or crops that a region can support without environmental degradation – becomes a key metric for local and national wellbeing.
 Also includes the growing problem of refugees and asylum seekers, mainly from the “Global South.”